-- · Locate repeating phrases inside song lyrics. - Identify sections of a song to pull into a function. - Describe how functions can make programs easier to write.
+- Locate repeating phrases inside song lyrics. - Identify sections of a song to pull into a function. - Describe how functions can make programs easier to write.

-(Optional) Watch the Lesson in Action Video.
+- Optional) Watch the Lesson in Action Video.

-Print several worksheets for each group.
+- Print several worksheets for each group.

-Print one assessment for each student.
+- ■Print one assessment for each student.

-Secure access to songs and lyrics for activity.
+- Secure access to songs and lyrics for activity.

+- ■Make sure every student has a journal.